MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/troubleshoot-onboarding-error-messages.md

 ## Your subscription has expired

-If while accessing Windows Defender Security Center you get a **Your subscription has expired** message, your online service subscription has expired.
+If while accessing Microsoft Defender Security Center you get a **Your subscription has expired** message, your online service subscription has expired.
 Microsoft Defender ATP subscription, like any other online service subscription, has an expiration date.

 You can choose to renew or extend the license at any point in time.
 When accessing the portal after the expiration date a **Your subscription has expired** message will be presented with an option to download the machine offboarding package, should you choose to not renew the license.